taivu1998/Income-Distribution-ML/README.md

 # Income-Distribution-ML

-This program implements several machine learning and deep learning algorithms for prediction income distribution in California based on satellite imagery.
+This program implements several machine learning and deep learning algorithms for prediction income distribution in California, US based on satellite imagery.

 ## Installation